-Figure 9.
 Board Managment

-MTCA.4 standard requires extensive management resources, to achieve expected availability of the system.
-RTM Carrier will have MMC (Module Managment Controller) based on the Kinetis K-26 ARM microcontroller (MK26FN2M0VLQ18).
-This device has been chosen because it has four I2C interfaces, USB interface that allows to implement serial device, low current consumption, 256KB of RAM memory, and 2MB Flash memory.
-Also its possible to monitor on-board voltages using internal 16 bits ADC with build in voltage reference.

-To simplify board operation, and avoid potential problems with MMC software controlled power start-up sequencing, a hardware power sequencer was placed on the board.

-For RTM power control TPS2459 device has been chosen.
+- Kinetis K-26 ARM microcontroller (MK26FN2M0VLQ18) has been selected as a MMC device - It has four I2C interfaces, USB interface that allows to implement serial device, low current consumption, 256KB of RAM memory, 2MB Flash memory and ADC with build in voltage reference (for on-board voltages monitoring) - To simplify board operation, and avoid potential problems with MMC software controlled power start-up sequencing, a hardware power sequencer was placed on the board - For RTM power control TPS2459 device has been chosen.
 This is hot-plug controller for AMC, with digitally controlled inrush current and over-current protection.
 It has I2C interface, and it is possible to set current limits by software directly from MMC.